Why is my shower overflowing

 Plumbing

-The answer to 'why is my shower overflowing' is that the drain is likely clogged or blocked, causing the water to back up and overflow.
-This can happen for a few common reasons, such as hair, soap scum, or other debris building up in the drain over time.
-As more water tries to flow down the drain, it has nowhere to go and starts coming back up through the shower floor.
+The answer to 'why is my shower overflowing' is that the drain is likely clogged, causing water to back up and overflow the shower.
+This can happen due to hair, soap scum, and other debris accumulating in the drain over time.
+Symptoms may include slow draining, gurgling sounds, or water pooling around the shower floor.

 Step-by-Step Guide